Zoophish/auto-ctypes/readme.md

 # load the binary and definitions into a clib instance
 clib = actypes.CLib()
+# add a macro to the pre-processor
+clib.define('_WIN32')
+# load everything with one function
 clib.load_lib(bin_path, header_path, headers, export_tag)

 # generate the python module called my_lib